mvolfik/asset-server-cpp/README.md

 Repository also contains working two Dockerfiles, using Debian and Alpine as base images.

-Windows: untested so far.
-Both Magick and Boost say Windows is supported, but I have no idea about the Cmake integration will work.
+Windows: untested so far. libvips C++ bindings will likely need to be recompiled from source, I am deferring this for later.

 <!-- ## Testing

-`curl -i 'http://0.0.0.0:8000/api/upload?filename=any_filename_that_you_choose_suffix_doesnt_matter.png' -X POST --data-binary @$HOME/Pictures/image.jpg`
+`curl -i 'http://0.0.0.0:8000/api/upload?filename=any_filename_that_you_choose_suffix_doesnt_matter.png' -X POST --data-binary @$HOME/Pictures/image.jpeg`

 --- -->